meet simon hanselmann, australia's only cross-dressing comic book writer

-It really just happened by accident, I was taking a break from this more serious project and started doing these jokey flat mate comics with the witch, cat and owl, then I fell in love with them and stopped doing my big graphic novel, and moved a lot of the depressing autobiographical material from that into Megg & Mogg, so Megg & Mogg started being more about depression and drug use.
-I've been writing a thing called Megg's Coven, it's a big project, and very autobiographical about my mother's drug addiction which I've dealt with throughout my entire life, things like putting her into rehab, and just growing older and not being able to change and being stuck in this drug world.
+It really just happened by accident.
+I was taking a break from this more serious project and started doing these jokey roommate comics with the witch, cat, and owl, then I fell in love with them and stopped doing my big graphic novel.
+I moved a lot of the depressing autobiographical material from that into Megg & Mogg, so Megg & Mogg started being more about depression and drug use.
+I've been writing a thing called Megg's Coven, it's a big project, and very autobiographical about my mother's drug addiction which I've dealt with throughout my entire life -- things like putting her into rehab, and just growing older and not being able to change and being stuck in this drug world.
 I want Megg and Mogg to grow over a period of 30 years and these characters to grow up in real time somewhat.
 It's a way or processing my life and all these terrible calamities that have happened with my dysfunctional family.
-I fictionalise and therapise it through these comics.
+I fictionalize and therapize it through these comics.

 So are the events in Amsterdam in the latest collection based on your own experiences?

-A lot of the Amsterdam one is kinda fictionalised and mish mashed, but it is in part based on a trip to Amsterdam I took with my ex-girlfriend.
+A lot of the Amsterdam one is kinda fictionalized and mish-mashed, but it is in part based on a trip to Amsterdam I took with my ex-girlfriend.
 I can't write space operas, I don't know if I have that kind of imagination.
-It's the Larry David style of writing, carry a notebook and then jigsaw everything together into a workable narrative.
+It's the Larry David style of writing: carry a notebook and then jigsaw everything together into a workable narrative.